DenisB7/Jobji_Nginx/README.md

 # 								Jobji_Nginx

 **Jobji** - Django Framework project about job.
-The same project like this https://github.com/DenisB7/Jobji, but trying to deploy it using gunicorn + Nginx on Heroku.
+The same project like this https://github.com/DenisB7/Jobji, deployed on Heroku using gunicorn + serving static files by Nginx.

 Some information:
 - you can sign up and sign in, account have a menu where you can create, change, add information about your company, vacancy and/or resume